West Kent

 • Rose & Crown Otford Lane Halstead TN14 7EA Telephone(01959) 533120

 Grade II listed flint-built pub close to the North Downs Way in good walking and cycling country and with easy access by bus from Orpington.
 Choose from the lively public bar, relaxed lounge with log fire or the annex housing a tearoom and restaurant.
 Popular for good value home-cooked food, especially Sunday lunch.
 A large rear garden contains a children's play area, covered patio and barbecue, where a beer and jazz festival is held in summer.
 Four changing beers are sourced mainly from the south east.
 Tuesday closure is at 8pm when darts team is playing away.
+New licensees took over here on 10th September 2024 so some facilities and ale range changes may ensue.

 • Hever